10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 Metal

-- Panchdhatu (five-metal alloy) — an excellent alternative that balances all planetary energies.
+- Panchdhatu (five-metal alloy) is an excellent alternative that balances all planetary energies.
 Since the 10 Mukhi already addresses all nine Grahas, the five-metal alloy creates resonance with the entire planetary cabinet.
 Cost-effective when gold is beyond budget.

 Placement on the Body